liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

         </look-and-feel>

-3. If your theme uses the Themes Generator and has a `package.json` file, update the file's Liferay version references to `7.0`.
+3. If your theme uses the Liferay Theme Generator and has a `package.json` file, update the file's Liferay version references to `7.0`.

 Your theme's Liferay version references are updated for @product-ver@.
 Next, you'll